Mintbase/Grants-Program/applications/tunenifty-application.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** personal recommendation (one ot both of Luis and Mariam)
+**How did you hear about the Grants Program?** personal recommendation (one or both of Luis and Mariam)